ogoudey/personal-website-archived/README.md

 It will then ask for a password, then the files will fly over to NFSN's servers.

 ## Outdated-ness
 This is an simple, minimalist way to maintain a website.
-It is also very transparent/public-facing.
+It is also very transparent/public-facing - which is good!

 As of 6/7/25 this method is no longer used.